 Things called "pumpkins" can be wide and squat or tall like pillars, small enough to fit in your palm or big enough to weigh 1,500 pounds, nearly red or sandy pale, white or gray-blue or striped with yellow.

 Australians don't bother with distinctions, but use the term "pumpkin" for all of the hard-shelled vegetables we group as winter squash, which includes members of half-a-dozen species.
-Halloween-loving Americans, like those who haunt HallowFest, tend to make a clear, if unscientific, distinction: If it looks like you could carve a face in it, it's a pumpkin.
+Halloween-loving Americans tend to make a clear, if unscientific, distinction: If it looks like you could carve a face in it, it's a pumpkin.
 Anything else is a squash.

 Whatever you call it, you can roast it or cook it and puree it for soup or pie, although it's hardly worth the effort with the thin-walled Jack-o'-lantern types.
 Thick-fleshed varieties often called pie pumpkins or cheese pumpkins are better for cooking.
 You can make pie from other kinds of winter squash, too.
 Squash seeds — pepitas, a Mexican staple — are delightful roasted, shelled and salted, a part of the Jack-o'-lantern ritual for many families.